The canonical ring of a stacky curve: Low genus

 \section{Low genus}

-Having laid the foundations, we now consider several cases of classical interest.
-We assume throughout the rest of this section that $k=\overline{k}$ is separably closed; this is without loss of generality, by \eqref{eqn:ginIbar} (see also Remark~\ref{rmk:gdefinit} for $\#k<\infty$).
+Having laid the foundations, we now consider in the coming sections the canonical ring depending on cases.
+We assume throughout the rest of this chapter that $k=\overline{k}$ is separably closed; this is without loss of generality, by \eqref{eqn:ginIbar} (see also Remark~\ref{rmk:gdefinit} for $\#k<\infty$).

-The canonical ring of a curve of genus $g \leq 1$ is trivial, in the following sense.
+\begin{example} The canonical ring of a curve of genus $g \leq 1$ is trivial, in the following sense.
 If $g=0$, then $R=k$ (in degree $0$) and $\Proj R = \emptyset$.
 If $g=1$, then the canonical divisor $K$ has $K=0$, so $R=k[u]$ is the polynomial ring in one variable and $\Proj R=\PP^0=\Spec k$ is a single point.
-The corresponding Poincar\'e polynomials are $P(R;t)=0$ and $P(R;t)=t$.
-(These small genera were easy, but in the stacky setting later on, they will be the most delicate to analyze!)
+The corresponding Poincar\'e polynomials are $P(R_{\geq 1};t)=0$ and $P(R_{\geq 1};t)=t$.
+(These small genera were easy, but in the stacky setting later on, they will be the most delicate to analyze!) \end{example}

-So suppose that $g \geq 2$.
-Then the divisor $K$ has no basepoints, so we have a \defiindex{canonical morphism} $X \to \PP^{g-1}$.
+In light of Example~\ref{exm:lowgenus1}, we suppose that $g \geq 2$.
+Then the canonical divisor $K$ has no basepoints, so we have a \defiindex{canonical morphism} $X \to \PP^{g-1}$.
 A curve $X$ (over $k=\overline{k}$) is \defiindex{hyperelliptic} if $g \geq 2$ and there exists a (nonconstant) morphism $X \to \PP^1$ of degree $2$; if such a map exists, it is described uniquely (up to post-composition with an automorphism of $\PP^1$) as the quotient of $X$ by the hyperelliptic involution and is referred to as the \defiindex{hyperelliptic map}.

 If $X$ is hyperelliptic, then $K$ is ample but not very ample: the canonical morphism has image a rational normal curve of degree $g-1$.
-In this subsection, we consider the special case $g=2$, where $X$ is hyperelliptic, and the canonical map is in fact the hyperelliptic map.
+In this section, we consider the special case $g=2$, where $X$ is hyperelliptic, and the canonical map is in fact the hyperelliptic map.
 Here, $3K$ (but not $2K$) is very ample, and a calculation with Riemann--Roch yields

 where $x_1,x_2$ are in degree $1$, $y$ is in degree $3$, and $f(x_1,x_2),h(x_1,x_2) \in k[x_1,x_2]$ are homogeneous polynomials of degree $6,3$, respectively.
-Therefore $X \cong \Proj R \subseteq \P(1,1,3)$ is a weighted plane curve of degree $6$.
-The Poincar\'e polynomials are $P(R;t)=2t+t^3$ and $P(I;t)=t^6$.
+Therefore $X \simeq \Proj R \subseteq \P(1,1,3)$ is a weighted plane curve of degree $6$.
+The Poincar\'e polynomials are $P(R_{\geq 1};t)=2t+t^3$ and $P(I;t)=t^6$.
 We take the ordering of variables $y,x_1,x_2$ as in~\ref{eqn:xdOrder}, so that in the notation of \eqref{eqn:grevlexdef} we take